dmbarbour/wikilon/docs/AwelonLang.md

 In scenarios like these, computing the type of `runPoly` or `printf` independent of context may require sophisticated dependent types.
 But computing a type for `"abcx → ax^2 + bx + c" computePoly` or `"%s takes %d damage!" printf` might only require some partial evaluation before static type checking.
 This implies staging similar to macro evaluation.

-To make this intention explicit, I propose annotation `(dyn)`.
-Example usage:
+To make this intention explicit, we could introduce a `(dyn)` annotation:

         "abcx → ax^2 + bx + c"  runPoly
             == "abcx → ax^2 + bx + c" compilePoly (dyn) i
             == [polynomial behavior](dyn) i
             == [polynomial behavior] i

+The presence of `(dyn)` then informs a static analysis that some code might be difficult to validate.
+It also introduces a mode for partial evaluations: we could easily target elimination of `(dyn)` annotations.

-The presence of a `(dyn)` annotation informs a static type analysis that a volume of code might be difficult to statically validate, to try partial evaluation if possible, and perhaps to suppress warnings when no safety judgement can be made.
+informs a static type analysis some a volume of code might be difficult to statically validate, to try partial evaluation if possible, and perhaps to suppress warnings when no safety judgement can be made.
 Obvious type errors can still be raised.

 Dynamic evaluation is considered *complete* when a value is produced, that is `[A](dyn) == [A]`.
 However, many functions will remain dynamic even after evaluation.
 Careful use of `(dyn)` provides a simple basis for gradual typing in a system that defaults to static types.